element-hq/hydrogen-web/doc/impl-thoughts/RELATIONS.md

 Also, related ids should be processed recursively.
 If event 3 is a redaction of event 2, a reaction to event 1, all 3 entries should be considered as updated.

 As a UI for reactions, we could show (👍 14 + 1) where the + 1 is our own local echo (perhaps style it pulsating and/or in grey?).
 Clicking it again would just show 14 and when the remote echo comes in it would turn into 15.

+wrt to how to store relations in indexeddb, we could store all local ids of related events (per type?) on the related-to event, so we can fetch them in one query for *all* events that have related events that were fetched in a range, without needing another index that would slow down writes.
+So that would only add 1 query which we only need to do when there are relations in the TimelineReader. what do we do though if we receive the relating event before the related-to event?
+An index would fix this mostly ... or we need a temp store where we store unresolved relations...